sfepy/sfepy/doc/developer_guide.rst

 ---------------------------
 *tentative documentation*

-**Warning 1** Implementing a new term usually involves C.
+**Warning** Implementing a new term usually involves C. As Cython is now supported by our build system, it should not be that difficult.
+Python-only terms are possible as well.

-**Warning 2** It is also more complicated than it should and could be.

-We are slowly working to "fix" both problems.

 Notes on terminology
 ^^^^^^^^^^^^^^^^^^^^

-'Volume' refers to the whole domain (in space of dimension :math:`d`), while 'surface' to a subdomain of dimension :math:`d-1`, for example a part of the domain boundary.
+*Volume* refers to the whole domain (in space of dimension :math:`d`), while *surface* to a subdomain of dimension :math:`d-1`, for example a part of the domain boundary.
 So in 3D problems volume = volume, surface = surface, while in 2D volume = area, surface = curve.